s1n4/kippelr/README.md

 # kippelr

-Erlang library for the Kippt API
+Erlang library for the Kippt API (work in progress)